enklu/enklu.github.io/docs/Embedded/EmbeddedSetup.md

 [`EnkluEmbeddedInstaller.unitypackage`](https://cdn.enklu.com/web-assets/packages/EnkluEmbeddedInstaller.unitypackage)

-To run the installer, simply drag it into you Unity project or import it from the `Asset > Import Package > Custom Package...` menu and confirm the two files to import.
+To run the installer, simply drag it into your Unity project or import it from the `Asset > Import Package > Custom Package...` menu and confirm the two files to import.

 ![Importing the Installer](/img/product/embedded/Installer.png)